tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 ### Creating the View
 With our template created, we can now create the corresponding view that selects all users from the `UserProfile` model.
 We also assume that the current user must be logged in to view the other users of Rango, as stated above.

 The following simple class-based view should satisfy these requirements nicely.
 Again, this is a straightforward view -- selecting all of the `UserProfile` instances via an ORM query is perhaps the trickiest part here.
 Remember, the list must have a name of `userprofile_list` in the context dictionary to match up with our template defined above.
+This code would live in `views.py`.

 {lang="python",linenos=off}
 	class ListProfilesView(View):